Military Use Of Shannon Airport

 In 2019 Ireland allowed an average of 6 US military or military contracted flights a day to overfly or land at Shannon.

 Shannon Airport has been used by the US military on their way to/from wars in Iraq, Afghanistan and elsewhere for over a decade and a half.
 It has also operated as a stopover point for CIA rendition planes.
 All this came about without the permission of the Irish people.
 As a result we are all complicit in gross violations of human rights, the killing of innocent civilians, and unending cycles of suffering for millions of people.

 Since 2002 close to 3 million US troops have gone through Shannon Airport.
 The numbers were at their highest in 2005 when Shannon facilitated 341,000 soldiers on their way to war.
-The figures for 2012 were less than half that number, and the numbers for 2016 were less than half that again.
+The figures for 2019 were less than half of that (86,653).
 However this decrease does not in any way diminish Ireland's complicity in war.

 US Troops Passing Through Shannon Since 2002

 Most of the US troops passing through Shannon are on board flights that are classified as "civilian".
 These are governed by the 1944 Convention on International Civil Aviation (known as the Chicago Convention).
 Most but not all of the troop carriers are operated by Omni Air International.
 The Irish government has acknowledged that these aircraft are permitted to carry weapons on board.

 |2020 (up to end Oct)||65,965|

 Permits Issued to Carry Munitions of War through Ireland or Irish Airspace